YukonAppleGeek/Issues/README.md

 ### Description

-Try to separate your description into four different sections, if possible:
+Try to separate your description into three different sections, if possible:

 1. **The issue**